SynapticNetworks/temporal-neuron/README.md

 ---

-*Building the future of neural computation through biological inspiration.*
+*Building the future of neural computation through complete biological inspiration.*

-**Temporal Neuron**: Where biology meets computation, and living networks emerge from autonomous components with sophisticated dendritic processing, precise inhibitory control, and multi-timescale homeostatic learning.
+**Temporal Neuron**: Where biology meets computation, and living networks emerge from autonomous components with sophisticated dendritic processing, precise inhibitory control, multi-timescale homeostatic learning, and comprehensive glial coordination.
 Conceived by Sistemica GmbH and developed as an open platform for advancing computational neuroscience.